When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 The path continues along the ocean and by a small, sheltered sandy cove.
 To get to the beautiful beach you can see, take the wooden boardwalk down from the saddle.
 This is the best place to swim because it’s protected from the wind.

-Return to the main path and continue back to the car park to finish your Robberg Nature Reserve hike.
+Return to the main path and continue back to the car park to finish the Robberg Nature Reserve hike.
+After the hike, you can find some great accommodation options nearby in Plettenberg Bay*, head east to Storms River Mouth Rest Camp, or west to Ebb & Flow Rest Camp in Wilderness.

 We stopped at Robberg Nature Reserve on our two-month road trip around South Africa which we wrote up as a book, Chasing Ostriches*.
-Discover many other amazing places in South Africa and see more photos here.
+If you like hiking, you can discover many more hikes in South Africa here.